hapijs/crumb/README.md

 Lead Maintainer: [Marcus Stong](https://github.com/stongo)

+## What is a crumb?
+A crumb is like a secret code that a person gives to an anonymous person.
+Its used to make sure the person being spoken to is the right person.
+Each individual must use the original code recieved for any communication to be valid.

+For example if they were fbi agents… the code would ensure that they are in fact agents for the fbi and not a spy agents

+or if they were cab driver and a cab hailer from a smartphone… the person who hailed the cab would present the code to the cab driver to prove he is the one who requested it.

 ## CORS

 Crumb has been refactored to securely work with CORS, as [OWASP](https://www.owasp.org/index.php/HTML5_Security_Cheat_Sheet#Cross_Origin_Resource_Sharing) recommends using CSRF protection with CORS.